HVAC Contractors in Chicago, IL

 Choosing a contractor and receiving a competitive price for your job requires that you obtain at least three estimates from reputable HVAC contractors.
 Due diligence is required to understand the difference between contractor estimates.
 Compare the estimates, verify what you are paying for, and choose the one that fits your budget and meets the requirements listed above.
 Before signing the agreement, verify references, licenses, and insurance as well as the contractors’ standing with the Better Business Bureau for outstanding complaints or lawsuits.

-The Chicago HVAC Permit Process
+Chicago HVAC Permits

 New HVAC installation requires that you obtain a permit from your local building department.
 Most HVAC companies include the cost of the permitting process in their estimate which also includes pulling the permit.
 Chicago residents can obtain permitting information by visiting the City of Chicago website where a wealth of additional information is available.
 You can also contact them by calling (311) 744-5000 or by mail at City Hall, 121 N. LaSalle Street, Chicago, Illinois 60602.